 How do I know which type of capacitor to use?

-Reversing polarity on a tantalum or electrolytic capacitor may cause it to leak, overheat, or explode.
+Reversing polarity on a tantalum or electrolytic may cause it to leak, overheat, or explode.
 Always double-check orientation.

 Can I use a multimeter to test a capacitor?